jameslnewell/generator-fed/README.md

     yo fed

 ## Features
+- Async builds with Gulp
 - Create a Git repo
-- Async builds with Gulp
+- Runs a full build in before commit

 ### Javascript
 - dependencies from NPM
+- linted with JSHint
 - built with Browserify
 - minified with Uglify
 - tested with Mochify